jenglund/rlship-tools/README.md

 # RLship Tools aka "Tribe" (gonetribal.com)

-This repository contains the Tribe application stack, including backend services, mobile app, and web interface.
+This repository contains the Tribe application stack, including backend services and web interface.
 Tribe is a platform for managing and sharing activities with your tribes - whether they're couples, families, friend groups, or any other group of people who want to do things together.

 ## Project Structure

-- **apps**: Client applications (mobile and web interfaces for Tribe)
+- **frontend**: React 19-based web application for Tribe
 - **backend**: Backend services including API, models, and database connections
 - **docs**: Documentation for Tribe
 - **infrastructure**: Docker, Kubernetes, and other infrastructure configurations
 - **shared**: Shared code and libraries used across the Tribe platform
 - **tools**: Development and deployment tools
+- **ignore**: Deprecated code that is kept for reference purposes only

 ## Development Setup